 A Season of Gratitude

-My childhood memories are vivid; waking on Thanksgiving morning to the savory smell of turkey and stuffing in the oven.
-Stumbling sleepily down the hard wood stairs to sounds of the Macy’s Thanksgiving Day Parade emitting from the TV.
-Mom and Dad were always dressed for the occasion; Mom’s long dirty blonde hair blanketed her shoulders and a seasoned apron covered her long skirt as she prepared the most amazing meal.
-Holiday buzz filled the air with family members in and out, helping in the kitchen, playing outside, conversing and watching TV.
+My childhood memories are vivid; waking on Thanksgiving morning to the savory smell of a fat, stuffed turkey in the oven.
+Family members taking over every room of the house.
+Stumbling sleepily down the hardwood stairs to sounds of the Macy’s Thanksgiving Day Parade emitting from the TV.
+Mom and Dad were always dressed for the occasion.
+Mom’s long dirty blonde hair blanketed her shoulders and a seasoned apron covered her ankle-length skirt as she prepared the most amazing meal.
+Holiday buzz filled the air with family in and out; helping in the kitchen, playing outside, talking, laughing, and watching TV.

-Our Thanksgiving meal would always be around 3:00; and if it was to be any later, my brothers and I would protest.
+Our Thanksgiving meal would always be around 3:00; and if it was delayed, my brothers and I would protest.
 We wanted to have time to hit the kitchen later that evening for round #2 – leftover turkey and cranberry sandwiches!